- Comprehensive Guide to the Hazardous Properties of Chemical Substances (Also available electronically)

 Database catalogue from a commercial supplier of chemicals.
 Check substances carefully, specific products can vary depending on concentration in solution.
 Provides data and literature sources for other data.

 A Material Safety Data Sheet is written by the company that produces and sells a chemical.
-MSDS do not have a standard format but generally give company information, chemical composition, CAS-RN, use, emergency procedures, etc. The new suggested ANSI format has 16 sections and are described here.
+MSDS do not have a standard format but generally give company information, chemical composition, CAS-RN, use, emergency procedures, etc. See the new suggested ANSI format with 16 sections.
 See also this MSDS FAQ

 - CCOHS MSDS Search